QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 We guess that the probability that the economy is in state $x$ is $\psi_t(x)$ at time t.

 The probability of being in recession (either mild or severe) in 6 months time is given by

 $$
 (\psi_t P^6)(1) + (\psi_t P^6)(2)
 $$

-+++ {"user_expressions": []}

 (mc_eg1-1)=
 ### Example 2: Cross-sectional distributions

 The distributions we have been studying can be viewed either

 1. as probabilities or
 1. as cross-sectional frequencies that a Law of Large Numbers leads us to anticipate for large samples.

 To illustrate, recall our model of employment/unemployment dynamics for a given worker {ref}`discussed above <mc_eg1>`.